RedisGraph/RedisGraph/docs/commands/graph.constraint-create.md

 <note><b>Notes:</b>

 - A unique constraint requires the existence of an exact-match index prior to its creation.
-For example, trying to create a unique constraint governing attributes: `first_name` and `last_name` of entities with label `Person` without having an exact-match index over `Person`'s `first_name` and `last_name` attributes will fail.
+For example, trying to create a unique constraint governing attributes: `first_name` and `last_name` of nodes with label `Person` without having an exact-match index over `Person`'s `first_name` and `last_name` attributes will fail.

 - A unique constraint is enforced for a given node/edge only if all the constrainted properties are set (non-null).
 - Unique constraints are not enforced for array-valued properties.